PSHCEe

 KS3 Assessment:

-Home learning is allocated on a weekly basis by each department.
-It may be an isolated piece of work, a project, research or an alternative task which challenges the students to solidify their knowledge and / or extend it.
+Home learning is allocated by each department.
+It may be an isolated piece of work, a project, research or an alternative task which challenges the students to solidify their knowledge and/or extend it.
+The PSHCEe curriculum is comprised of six units – each of these are assessed at the end of the half term through a written or speaking and listening assessment.
+There are no formal external examinations – all assessments are internal.

 Key Stage 4